catscarlet/shut-the-bibi-up/README.md

 -   [Firefox Browser Add-ons](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)
 -   [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/tampermonkey/iikmkjmpaadaobahmlepeloendndfphd)

-You can try any other userscript manager.See more at [Greasy Fork](https://greasyfork.org/).
+You can try any other userscript manager.
+See more at [Greasy Fork](https://greasyfork.org/).

 After that, install this userscript at <https://greasyfork.org/en/scripts/461242>.
 Click the green button _Install this script_ and follow the instruction.